All Episodes

 Time Text

-What am I going to watch what?
+Am I going to watch what?

 Iron Lady?

-She won the best actress award for it last night.
+She won the Best Actress Award for it last night.

 She said something very curious last night, by the way, that nobody commented on immediately, and I haven't paid any attention since.

-For example, she stood up there and said, Oh, you know, half of American, oh, not her again, because she's got 17 nominations.
+Oh, not her again, because she's got 17 nominations.

 I was shocked to learn her last Oscar was 1982.